celian-rib/ASCII-galaxy-simulation/README.md

 ./galaxy collision
 ```

-> It is strongly recommended to zoom out a little (ctrl -)
+> It is strongly recommended to go fullscreen and to zoom out a little (ctrl -)
 ***